top of page

 11:30 am - Brave A Steep Hill To Reach The Sé Cathedral

-by the first king of Portugal.
-This is one of the oldest buildings and surprisingly, it has survived several natural disasters, like the great earthquake of 1755.
-Throughout the centuries, the Cathedral has been renovated and rebuilt on various occasions.
+The Sé de Lisboa is a beloved landmark for the 'Lisboetas' (inhabitants of Lisbon).
+Constructed in the 12th century on the remains of a mosque by Portugal's first king, this church is one of the city's oldest structures.
+Remarkably, it has withstood several natural disasters, including the great earthquake of 1755.
+Over the centuries, the Cathedral has been renovated and rebuilt multiple times.

 12 o'clock - Lunch In Baixa